rucowboi/rucowboi.github.io/README.md

 sudo apt update && sudo apt install --no-install-recommends yarn
 ```

-### Data

-You will need to provide a number of data tables and geographic boundary files to supply content for the website.
-These are described briefly here -- see the *Integrating Your Own Data* section of this document for more details:

-* A CSV file of cancer incidence statistics for each cancer reporting zone (CTA).
-For these cancer incidence statistics, you may find it helpful to have a companion file that lists all domain values for the cancer sites, sexes, year ranges, and race/ethnicities.

-* A CSV file of demographic statistics for each zone.
-For these demographics data, you may find it helpful to have a companion file that lists the demographic fields that are included, how you would like them labelled and formatted, and explanatory tooltip content.

-* A shapefile describing the geographic boundaries of the cancer reporting zones (CTAs).

-* A shapefile describing the geographic boundaries of the counties for your state.

-* A shapefile describing the geographic boundaries of the cities/Census Designated Places (CDPs) for your state.

 ### Hosting

 You will need a place to host the website.